-|These are the stories we are working on for this week's newspaper:|
+|These are a few of the stories you will find in this week's printed newspaper:|